 Pattern Blocks (Next Level)

 These pattern blocks have smaller picture cards.
-They are great for children who have played around with pattern blocks in the past and already understand how the shapes fit together.
+They are great for children who have previously played with pattern blocks and already understand how the shapes fit together.

 Geometric Shapes Building Set

 A big math conversation in grade school centers on identifying sides and vertices (corners).
 Here, your child can spend time building the shapes they already have in the geometric sets shown above or creating their own.
-This is an excellent math toy to discover straight and curved lines and how they come together to make a completely closed shape.
+This is an excellent math toy for discovering straight and curved lines and how they come together to form a completely closed shape.
 The Math Common Core also asks children to model shapes in the world by building shapes from components.
 You can begin to practice this skill at home with this math toy!

 Counting and Sorting Bears